Religious sector resistance against the Marcos dictatorship: Jeremias Ancheta Aquino

-A priest of the Iglesia Filipina Independiente, Father Jerry Aquino (1 June 1949 – 14 December 1981) was a member of the Student Christian Movement of the Philippines and of Christians for National Liberation.
+A priest of the Iglesia Filipina Independiente, Jerry Aquino (1 June 1949 – 14 December 1981) was a member of the Student Christian Movement of the Philippines and of Christians for National Liberation.
 In 1977-1978 he was director of the Ecumenical Center for Development, and missionary priest of the Philippine Independent Church's Diocese of Greater Manila.
 In 1978, he became the program coordinator and youth director of the Philippine Independent Church's Laoag (Ilocos Norte) diocese, and concurrent associate rector of Pagudpud, Ilocos Norte.
 It was during this posting that was arrested in September 1979, in Sadanga, Mountain Province.
 He and several companions were held at the Philippine Constabulary stockade in Bontoc, then transferred to the Bicutan jail in Metro Manila.
 After prolonged fasting and hunger strikes to protest prison conditions, he was released on 24 December 1980, part of a series of prisoner releases meant to generate positive press in light of the arrival of Pope John Paul II in Manila two months later.
 Upon release, he helped found the Freedom Shop, a carpentry shop for unemployed former political prisoners.
 He died in a "suspicious" vehicular accident on 14 December 1981.

 Filomena Asuncion

 A deaconess of the United Methodist Church in the Philippines, Liway Asuncion (30 March 1954 – 25 June 1983) was a graduate of BA in Christian Education at Harris Memorial College, before returning to her home congregation in Isabela to serve as Christian education and music director, teaching Sunday school, conducting Bible studies, leading the church choir, and becoming president of the district-wide United Methodist Youth Fellowship.
 In 1979, Asuncion joined an ecumenical movement of Catholics and Protestants called Timpuyog Dagiti Iglesia (Ilocano for "Fellowship of the Churches"), which sought to address the plight of exploited farmers in Isabela, where land ownership was monopolized by a few elite families.
-In 1981 she was among those arrested at a farmers’ protest rally in Ilagan and jailed from April to October.
+In 1981 she was among those arrested at a farmers' protest rally in Ilagan and jailed from April to October.
 Upon her release, she joined the revolutionary underground and worked full-time in organizing the local farmers in defense of their rights.
 Witnesses said she was captured alive by government forces in 1983 and was then maltreated and abused before being killed.